Faculty and Staff Profiles

 Restaurant Management Instructor

 Sam worked within the restaurant industry since 1990 and in post secondary education since 2011.
-La Duca holds an Associates Degree, Hospitality Management – Valencia Community College and a Bachelors Degree, Business Management – Western Governors University.
+La Duca holds an Associates Degree in Hospitality Management from Valencia College and a Bachelors and Masters Degree in Business Management from Western Governors University.
 A passion for hospitality runs in the La Duca family.
 When his family relocated from New York to Boca Raton, Florida to pursue the restaurant business, Sam was introduced at the tender age of 11 to all facets of food service.
 He assisted in opening two seafood restaurants in south Florida.
 He obtained his Associate of Science Degree in Hospitality Management from Valencia College in Orlando, while working for the Walt Disney Company specializing in Food and Beverage.
 La Duca relocated to Oregon with his family in 2004, progressing with employer Red Robin from Server to General Manager in three years.
 La Duca believes successful food service depends on developing strong connections with guests and exceeding their dining expectations.
 Instruction: Due to his background in dining room service, customer engagement, combined with his strong history in restaurant operations; Sam provides instruction in the areas of dining room service, supervision and human relations and menu composition.
-Certifications: Hospitality Educator, FDRP, Oregon Q-Care Customer Service, Certified Trainer – Allergy Safe Certification – Spot Check, Firs Aid / CPR Certified – American Red Cross, Service Permit – Oregon Liquor Control Commission and ServSafe – National Restaurant Association Educational Foundation.
+Certifications: Hospitality Educator, FDRP, Oregon Q-Care Customer Service, Certified Trainer – Allergy Safe Certification – Spot Check, First Aid / CPR Certified – American Red Cross, Service Permit – Oregon Liquor Control Commission and ServSafe – National Restaurant Association Educational Foundation.

 Paul has worked in post secondary education since 2007; first as an Academic / Career Advisor and now as the Housing Coordinator.
 Paul began teaching part-time for COCC in 2008 for the math department, including coursework in Pre-Algebra, Algebra I, and Algebra II, and most recently has joined CCI as the instructor for Culinary Math.
 Paul previously worked at Plymouth State University in Plymouth, NH as a Residence Hall Director for seven years.
 Paul has a B.S. in Mathematics from the University of Idaho and a M.Ed. in Counseling from Plymouth State University.
 Paul grew up in Oregon (Rosebud and Medford) and enjoys living and recreating in Bend with his wife, son, daughter and dog.
 Paul enjoys all forms of outdoor recreation and is an avid bicycle commuter.
 Instruction: Wheeler provides culinary math instruction, as he meets state requirements to teach at CCI and in the COCC Math Department.